Salva Ballesta

-Playing career

-Club
+Club career

 Salva was born in Zaragoza, Aragon.
-After making his professional debut with Sevilla FC, he won the Pichichi Trophy in the 1999–2000 season, scoring 27 goals to lead La Liga's scoring charts for Racing de Santander.
+After making his professional debut with Sevilla, he won the Pichichi Trophy in the 1999–2000 season, scoring 27 goals to lead La Liga's scoring charts for Racing de Santander.
 He then moved to Segunda División with Atlético Madrid (recently relegated) and proceeded to lead the side with 21 goals, although the Colchoneros did not return to the top flight.

-Salva joined Valencia CF in summer 2001, netting five goals to help the club become league champions after a 31-year drought.
+Salva joined Valencia in summer 2001, netting five goals to help the club become league champions after a 31-year drought.
 He was rarely used the following season, and was subsequently briefly part of the Bolton Wanderers squad that avoided Premier League relegation in 2003.
-He had another two loan stints from 2003 to 2005, with Málaga CF for which he scored 21 competitive goals, including a hat-trick in a 5–1 league home crushing of FC Barcelona on 3 December 2003, and Atlético Madrid, being subsequently released and signing with the former.
+He had another two loan stints from 2003 to 2005, with Málaga for which he scored 21 competitive goals, including a hat-trick in a 5–1 league home crushing of Barcelona on 3 December 2003, and Atlético Madrid, being subsequently released and signing with the former.

-In late January 2007, Salva joined top-tier strugglers Levante UD on loan from Málaga, now in the second division.
+In late January 2007, Salva joined top-tier strugglers Levante on loan from Málaga, now in the second division.
 On 4 February, he played his first league match for them in an away win against Real Madrid, scoring the game's only goal.
 After the season's end, with the Valencians managing to retain their status, he returned to Málaga, and netted seven times to help to promotion.

-As he spent most of 2008–09 hampered by recurrent injuries, Salva was still able to contribute, notably coming from the bench against neighbours UD Almería and helping turn the score from 0–2 to a 3–2 home win with two goals, on 8 February 2009.
+As he spent most of 2008–09 hampered by recurrent injuries, Salva was still able to contribute, notably coming from the bench against neighbours Almería and helping turn the score from 0–2 to a 3–2 home win with two goals, on 8 February 2009.
 On 15 March, he added another brace against another neighbouring club, in a 2–2 home draw with former side Sevilla.
 He was released after his contract expired.

-In the dying hours of the 2009 August transfer window, Salva signed a 1+1 deal with Albacete Balompié, aged 34.
+In the dying hours of the 2009 August transfer window, Salva signed a 1+1 deal with Albacete, aged 34.
 At the end of his first season, where he appeared almost exclusively as a backup, he was one of 14 players who were not offered an extension, being released and retiring shortly after.

-International
+International career

-Salva played four matches with Spain, the first being a friendly against Poland on 26 January 2000, coming in for Ismael Urzaiz in the 70th minute of an eventual 3–0 win in Cartagena.
+Salva played four matches with Spain, the first being a friendly against Poland on 26 January 2000, coming on for Ismael Urzaiz in the 70th minute of an eventual 3–0 win in Cartagena.

 Coaching career

 Shortly after retiring, Salva re-joined former team Málaga as a youth coach, alongside former teammate Francesc Arnau.
-On 11 July 2013, he was appointed as the new manager of Málaga's reserves Atlético Malagueño, in Tercera División.
+On 11 July 2013, he was appointed as the new manager of Málaga's reserves Atlético Malagueño, in the Tercera División.
 He left two years later, as his contract was not renewed.

-Salva continued working in the lower leagues the following seasons, with Real Jaén, CD Móstoles URJC, Algeciras CF, UCAM Murcia CF and San Fernando CD.
+Salva continued working in the lower leagues the following seasons, with Real Jaén, Móstoles, Algeciras, UCAM Murcia and San Fernando.